South Australia map.

 Goals of the assessment

-The assessment will:
+The assessment identified:

 Key project benefits